alanwsmith/grimoire_search/README.md

-# grimoire_search
+# Grimoire Search

 My personal search tool for accessing the notes in my grimoire